irfanhaider008/irfan-haider/README.md

 ## 👋 Hello there!
 I'm Irfan Haider,

-I'm a full-stack software developer 👨‍💻 based in Bavaria, Germany 🇩🇪.
+I'm a full-stack software developer 👨‍💻

 ### 🔗 Connect with me on:<br />